theaholtlund/spotifai/README.md

 - Gemini API Key, created and located [here](https://aistudio.google.com/app/apikey).
 - Spotify Client ID & Secret, created and located [here](https://developer.spotify.com/dashboard).

+## 🎵 How it Works

+1. Enter a mood or theme in the frontend UI.
+2. Gemini API generates the song suggestions.
+3. Spotify displays the songs that have been suggested.

 ## 📝 Run the Project

 1. Run the backend: